 Yes, I could have the false illusion that I had life and the world figured out.
 I’d be wrong, but I might think that.
 How much worse to have the false illusion that I have God figured out.

+Faith isn’t easy.
+It isn’t always comforting.
 Sometimes faith is the challenge.
-I have no comfort because I know I need to change — or because I’m called to some new task — to some new risk.
+Maybe I have no comfort because I know I need to change — or because I’m called to some new task — or to some new risk.
 Sometimes faith is painful because God seems absent and life seems dark.
 And, in those moments, as the apostle Paul said “… we walk by faith, not by sight.”
 (2 Corinthians 5:7.)

 Such faith challenges my illusions of control.
 I don’t have life figured out.
 I certainly do not have God figured out.
 I see through a glass darkly.
 (1 Corinthians 13:12.)